 “To say that Jesus is “before” him [Abraham] is not to lift him out of the ranks of humanity but to assert his unconditional precedence.
 To take such statements at the level of “flesh” so as to infer, as “the Jews” do that, at less than fifty, Jesus is claiming to have lived on this earth before Abraham (8:52 and 57), is to be as crass as Nicodemus who understands rebirth as an old man entering his mother’s womb a second time (3:4).” -- J. A. T. Robinson, The Priority of John, 1987, p.
 384.

-Jesus certainly existed “before Abraham came into existence”.
+Jesus existed, somehow, “before Abraham came into existence”.
 The question is, HOW?

 w.
 Some claim "in the Father's mind", from eternity;

 x.
-Some claim, before creation, even before the beginning of time, BUT as an "inferior deity" (deutheros theos);
+Some claim, before creation, even before the beginning of time, BUT as an "inferior deity" (deuteros theos);

 y.
-Trinitarians claims, as a "pre-existing, co-eternal, co-equal person".
+Trinitarians claim, as a "pre-existing, co-eternal, co-equal person".

 z.
 I claim, as God's Eternal Logos, an Essential Attribute of God.